 Adopt pear tree from the "Obsthof Rönn" farm in Meckenheim (Tyskland) and receive your Bioland organic pears at home.
 Michael will take care of your adoption and take its picture.
 You will also be able to download the adoption certificate, and if you wish, plan your visit to the farm.
 You do not enter into any long-term commitment: although your adoption will be renewed automatically, you will always be informed in advance and may decide to cancel your adoption at any time as long as the preparation has not yet begun.

 During the season, you will be able to receive the harvest that you are reserving now: a minimum of 2 and a maximum of 9 boxes.
-Once you paid for the adoption, you will be able to plan your shipments from your user account.
-Shipping format: 4.5 kg of __Bioland organic pears__ “Alexander Lucas” (plastic-free in a cardboard box) * Sweet and juicy in taste, the flesh is firm at the beginning and later tender melting * Organic cultivation, certified with the EU organic seal and the Bioland seal since 2019 * Harvested upon order, without waxes and preservatives on the skin, sent in a plastic-free cardboard box * you can bite directly into the pears and eat them fresh, or let them ripen to make jam from them, for example * Our trees are not a screw factory: each fruit is unique in size and appearance * A kilo contains between 4-7 fruits (in a box you will find between 16 and 30 pieces depending on the size) * The best place to store is in a cool environment, it is best to store your pears in the fridge, this will keep them fresh and crunchy for about 2-3 weeks * Only put out as much as you can eat in the next two to three days, since pears ripen quickly at room temperature; if you prefer your pears to be softer, store them a little warmer
+Once you have paid for the adoption, you will be able to plan your shipments from your user account.
+Shipping format: 4.5 kg of __Bioland organic pears__ “Alexander Lucas” (plastic-free in a cardboard box) * Sweet and juicy in taste, the flesh is firm at the beginning and later tender melting * Organic cultivation, certified with the EU organic seal and the Bioland seal since 2019 * Contrary to other fruits, pears cannot be harvested gradually and need to be harvested within a short time span when having reached their full maturity; in order to avoid food waste and to ensure farmer’s economic stability, they are first sent fresh from the tree and for the rest of the season kept in cold storage, never longer than the current season (maximum of 12 weeks storage) * Harvested upon request, without waxes and preservatives on the skin, sent in a plastic-free cardboard box * You can bite directly into the pears and eat them fresh, or let them ripen to make jam from them, for example * Our trees are not a screw factory: each fruit is unique in size and appearance * A kilo contains between 4-7 fruits (in a box you will find between 16 and 30 pieces depending on the size) * The best place to store is in a cool environment, it is best to store your pears in the fridge, this will keep them fresh and crunchy for up to 2-3 weeks * Only put out as much as you can eat in the next two to three days, since pears ripen quickly at room temperature; if you prefer your pears to be softer, store them a little warmer

 När får du det?